I will be traveling until the middle of September. See you then!

 I am not convinced if the issues with the large 1/2/3/4 labels were not in fact a copy done significantly later (‘cloudy/milky’ colored vinyl found in conjunction with such labels seems to point to a later release date).
 The only image of such a release I found was clearly described as a newer copy/”fake” bootleg (of Italian origin, limited to 100):

-Unfortunately, http://recordcollectorsguild.org/wiki2/index.php/Trademark_Of_Quality does not list this release on either their TMOQ (Dub) or TMOQ2 (Ken) page and this makes it hard to pinpoint the exact release date
+Unfortunately, http://recordcollectorsguild.org/wiki2/index.php/Trademark_Of_Quality [links are now dead] did not list this release on either their TMOQ (Dub) or TMOQ2 (Ken) page and this makes it hard to pinpoint the exact release date.

 The TMOQ original will be looked at in more detail when I present the TMOQ releases.